polterguy/phosphorusfive-dox/chapter-11.md

   name:Thomas Hansen
 ```

-Notice this time, that our confirmation window, is actually able to show the name of *"Thomas Hansen"*.
+Notice, this time our confirmation window is actually able to show the name of *"Thomas Hansen"*.
 Hence, it has obviously found our argument.
 The results of the above code, should resemble the following.

 ![alt tag](screenshots/chapter-11-1.png)

-To return arguments from your Active Events are equally easy.
+To return arguments from your Active Events is equally easy.

 ```
 create-event:sys42.examples.foo